 One word to describe what you thought before you started: Anxious

-One word to describe what you think now: Proud
+One word to describe what you think now: Unity

-One word to describe what you thought before you started: Anticipation
+One word to describe what you thought before you started: Nervous

-One word to describe what you think now: Excitement
+One word to describe what you think now: Excited

 What is your favorite thing to do in Atlanta?
 Atlanta has a lot to offer from the High Museum to the World of Coca Cola, but my favorite is the Georgia Aquarium.
 They have a huge range of habitats, which include penguins and albino alligators.
 My favorite part is standing behind the glass in the huge tank and watching the whale sharks swim around.